A Simple Guide to Transducers

 Thru-Hull Transducers

 Thru-Hull Transducers are mounted, yes...
 Through the hull!
 These donors are generally considered to be the "best" at; due to their performance and accuracy since the surface of the sensor is in contact with the water.
-Another big advantage is that they can be used on; all types of vessels, with a variety of different material hulls.
+Another big advantage is that they can be used on; all types of ships, with a variety of different material hulls.

 In-Hull Transducers (Transducers)